bartr/cass-core/README.md

 The app demonstrates inserting and reading a simple table.

-The app has been tested on Windows 10, Ubuntu 18.04 and Azure Shell (bash)
+The app has been tested on Windows 10, Ubuntu 18.04 and Azure Cloud Shell (bash)

-Installation has been tested on Ubuntu 18.04 and Azure Shell (bash)
+Installation has been tested on Ubuntu 18.04 and Azure Cloud Shell (bash)

 ## Prerequisites